HL7/FHIR-ONC-Meds/pages/_includes/intro.md

 - [US Core Medication Request]({{ page.us-core-base }}StructureDefinition-us-core-medicationrequest.html)
 - [US Core Medication Statement]({{ page.us-core-base }}StructureDefinition-us-core-medicationstatement.html)

-In addition two profiles have been defined for this implementation guide:
+In addition, two new profiles have been defined as part of this implementation guide:

 {% include list-simple-profiles.xhtml %}